 Visit Auschwitz at your own pace with a printed guidebook

-The best option if you don't like guided tours but want to visit the Auschwitz-Birkenau concentration camp at your own pace, deciding where to stop and for how long.
+The best option if you don't like guided tours but want to visit the Auschwitz Birkenau concentration camps at your own pace, deciding where and how much to stop.

 What you will see in Auschwitz